701.822.RACE (7223) racenodak@gmail.com

 • Must have attend the Nodak Speedway races for a minimum of thirty (30) years

-• Must be a Super-fan of the Nodak Speedway that has made a significant mark on Nodak Speedway’s history
+• Must be a Super-fan of the Nodak Speedway that has made a significant mark and contributed to the Nodak Speedway’s history

 All Nominees